christianversloot/ts-express-pg-boilerplate/README.md

 ```
 ## Running ts-express-pg-boilerplate
 ### Running in development mode
 If you wish to run `ts-express-pg-boilerplate` in development mode, open a command prompt, navigate to the project folder and type `yarn run dev`.
-It will first go through `tslint` to detect possible TS errors (aborting the process if some are found) and will subsequently run the API by means of [nodemon](https://github.com/remy/nodemon).
+[You must possible first install Yarn.](https://yarnpkg.com/lang/en/docs/install) It will first go through `tslint` to detect possible TS errors (aborting the process if some are found) and will subsequently run the API by means of [nodemon](https://github.com/remy/nodemon).
 Nodemon watches the project folder for changes to the source code and automatically restarts the backend if some are detected.
 If you wish to restart the backend manually, type 'rs' (restart) into the terminal where `nodemon` runs and hit Enter.

 ### Running in production
 #### Harnessing the power of Docker